christophgil/bash_builtin_SQL_DB/README.md

 Important: The builtins will work with  the bash version installed by Mac ports  /opt/local/bin/bash, but not with  /bin/bash.
 You might need to change to the newly installed Bash.
+The following shebang line at the top of the script might select the proper Bash version:

+     #!/usr/bin/env bash

 ## Compilation and Installation